-What are the odds that two first-person shooters, each themed around World War I, would lay claim to the PlayStation 4 on the same day?
-Considering the scarcity of those ghastly years in video games already, the chances seem astronomically low.
-So was it an accident or a devious ploy that knocked the wind out of Verdun’s console launch?
+What are the chances that two first-person shooters, each themed around World War I, would invade the PlayStation 4 on the same day?
+Considering the scarcity of those appalling years in video games already, the odds seemed astronomically low.
+So, was it an accident or a devious ploy that knocked the wind out of Verdun’s console launch?

 You could gamble either way.
-With little more than a month left before Battlefield 1‘s imminent release, Verdun had time to expand its following, to score several uncontested sales before EA bolstered its juggernaut of a portfolio.
+With little more than a month left before Battlefield 1‘s imminent release, Verdun had time to expand its fan base, to score several uncontested sales before EA bolstered its juggernaut of a portfolio.

 Then the beta happened.